kyma-project/telemetry-manager/docs/user/04-metrics.md

 A MetricPipeline creates a Deployment running OTel Collector instances in your cluster.
 That instances serves OTLP endpoints and ships received data to the configured backend.

-The Telemetry module ensures that the OTel Collector instances are operational and healthy at any time.
-Buffering and retries help preventing that the instances drop metrics because the backend is either not reachable for some duration, or cannot handle the metric load and is causing backpressure.
-However, there are situations when you should react.
+The Telemetry module ensures that the OTel Collector instances are operational and healthy at any time, for example, with buffering and retries.
+However, there may be situations when the instances drop metrics, or cannot handle the metric load.

-To avoid and detect these scenarios, check the module status.
+To detect and fix such situations, check the pipeline status and check out [Troubleshooting](#troubleshooting).

 ## Limitations